Table of Contents

-The preparation of the dermatological finding should also always assess the overall clinical picture.
-A step by step approach can be helpful.
+The dermatological findings should also always be used to assess the overall clinical picture.
+A step-by-step approach can be helpful.

 First, start with the description of the localization (area of the body) as well as the number of efflorescences (solitary, several or numerous herds).
-Based on this description it can be judged, whether it is a localized or a generalized phenomenon.
+Based on this description it can be determined whether or not it is a localized or a generalized phenomenon.

-These terms can be helpful for closer description:
+These terms can be used to provide closer description: